mahunter14/automated-metadata-generation/docs/source/making_metadata/unifiedmetadata.rst

 GDAL does not have any information about the ultimate, online location of your data.
 Both FGDC (<networkr>) and STAC (assets.self) would like the online location of the data provided.
 Since, the `href` is a missing key, one can use the overrides to provide that information.

 .. note::
-  Alternitively, is it possible to write a sinlge YAML file that contains the key:value pairs and pass that in as another data source.
+  Alternatively, is it possible to write a single YAML file that contains the key:value pairs and pass that in as another data source.
 See :ref:`user_yamlmetadata` for an example.